5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/AC_Adapter_(SSDT-AC)/README.md

 - If `AppleACPIACAdapter` is missing, you need a fix: ![AppleACPIACAdapter_missing](https://user-images.githubusercontent.com/76865553/139687029-acdd7853-6d7c-43fc-b421-f2c718af45c2.png)

 ## Applying the patch
-There are 2 possible methods for applying this patch: via kext or via SSDT.
-Use only one of them, not both!
+There are 2 methods of applying this patch: either via kext or via SSDT.

 ### Method 1: Using a Kext (easy)
-- Add `ACPIBatteryManager.kext` by [Rehabman](https://bitbucket.org/RehabMan/os-x-acpi-battery-driver/downloads/) to your EFI's kext folder and config.
-It includes the necessary fix to attach the AC Adapter to the `AppleACPIACAdapter` service.
-Additionally it also applies some settings related to power managemnt and attaches `BAT0` to `AppleSmartBatteryManger` in IOReg
+- Add `ACPIBatteryManager.kext` to your EFI's kext folder and config.
+It attaches the AC Adapter to the `AppleACPIACAdapter` service.
+Additionally, it also applies some settings related to power managemnt and attaches `BAT0` to `AppleSmartBatteryManger` in IOReg.
 - Disable `SMCBatteryManager.kext` (if present).
 - Save and reboot